hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

     - Can you distinguish whether property exist and holds the explicit value of **undefined** or whether the property does not exist with inspecting only the result?
     - How can you distinguish these two scenario?

+    a.
+None
+    b.
+The `[[Get]]` operation underneath, though subtle at a glance, potentially performed a bit more "work" for the reference `myObject.b` than for the reference `myObject.a`.
+    c.
+Inspecting only the value results, you cannot distinguish whether a property exists and holds the explicit value `undefined`, or whether the property does *not* exist and `undefined` was the default return value after `[[Get]]` failed to return something explicitly.

-77. When invoking [[put]], how it behaves?
+77. ### When invoking [[Put]], how it behaves?

+    When invoking `[[Put]]`, how it behaves differs based on a number of factors, including whether the property is already present on the object or not.

+    If the property is present, the `[[Put]]` algorithm will roughly check:

+    a.
+Is the property an accessor descriptor? **If so, call the setter, if any.**
+    b.
+Is the property a data descriptor with `writable` of `false`? **If so, silently fail in `non-strict mode`, or throw `TypeError` in `strict mode`.**
+    c.
+Otherwise, set the value to the existing property as normal.

+    If the property is not yet present on the object in question, the `[[Put]]` operation is even more nuanced and complex.
+We will revisit this scenario in Chapter 5 when we discuss `[[Prototype]]` to give it more clarity.

-78. If the property is present on the object, the [[put]] what will do?
+78. ### If the property is present on the object, the [[put]] what will do?

+    If the property is present, the `[[Put]]` algorithm will roughly check:

+    1. Is the property an accessor descriptor? **If so, call the setter, if any.**
+    2. Is the property a data descriptor with `writable` of `false`? **If so, silently fail in `non-strict mode`, or throw `TypeError` in `strict mode`.**
+    3. Otherwise, set the value to the existing property as normal.

-79. What's getters and setters are in property level or object level?
+79. ### What's getters and setters are in property level or object level?

+If the property is not yet present on the object in question, the [[Put]] operation is even more nuanced and complex.
+We will revisit this scenario in Chapter 5 when we discuss [[Prototype]] to give it more clarity.

-80. What's Getters and Setters?
+80. ### What's Getters and Setters?

+The default [[Put]] and [[Get]] operations for objects completely control how values are set to existing or new properties, or retrieved from existing properties, respectively.

-81. When you define a prperty to have either a getter or setter or both, it's definition becomes what?
+81. ### When you define a prperty to have either a getter or setter or both, it's definition becomes what?

+When you define a property to have either a getter or a setter or both, its definition becomes an "accessor descriptor" (as opposed to a "data descriptor").
+For accessor-descriptors, the value and writable characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).

-82. For accessor-descriptor, the value and writable characteristics will be what?
+82. ### For accessor-descriptor, the value and writable characteristics will be what?

+For accessor-descriptors, the value and writable characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).

-83. Consideer:
+83. Consider:

 ```javascript
 var myObject = {